cheeriojs/cheerio/Readme.md

 > This video tutorial is a follow-up to Nettut's "How to Scrape Web Pages with Node.js and jQuery", using cheerio instead of JSDOM + jQuery.
 This video shows how easy it is to use cheerio and how much faster cheerio is than JSDOM + jQuery.

+## Test Coverage

+Cheerio has high-test coverage, you can view the report [here](https://s3.amazonaws.com/MattMueller/Coverage/cheerio.html).

 ## Testing

 To run the test suite, download the repository, then within the cheerio directory, run: